Shreshth Rajan. Originally written Summer 2025, updated April 2026.

 One Indian state broke out.
 Tamil Nadu now ships 41% of India's electronics exports: $14.65 billion in FY24-25.
 Just a decade ago, this was negligible.

 What they did was counterintuitive.
-They raised effective labor costs by actually enforcing minimum wages.
-Then they offered capital subsidies of up to 30% for manufacturing in less-developed districts, plus training subsidies and matching central incentives.
-Foxconn, Pegatron, Samsung came in.
+They raised effective labor costs by enforcing minimum wages, then offered capital subsidies of up to 30% for manufacturing in less-developed districts, plus training subsidies and matching central incentives.
+Foxconn, Pegatron, and Samsung came in.
 Not because labor was cheapest.
 Because the state made machines cheaper than people.
 The Chennai-Hosur corridor is now India's most automation-intensive manufacturing region.

 Change the price ratio between labor and capital and firms choose machines.
 Tamil Nadu proved it.